craftzcode/create-craftzcode-next-drizzle-hono-trpc-better-auth/README.md

         export default config;
         ```
-      - Add `"@craftzcode/prettier-config": "*"` in the `devDependencies` of `package.json` where workspace are you currently working on it.
+      - Add `"@craftzcode/prettier": "*"` in the `devDependencies` of `package.json` where workspace are you currently working on it.
-      - Add `"prettier": "@craftzcode/prettier-config"` in the `package.json` where workspace are you currently working on it.
+      - Add `"prettier": "@craftzcode/prettier"` in the `package.json` where workspace are you currently working on it.
       - GIT COMMIT: `git commit -m "chore(prettier): add shared prettier config for all workspaces"`

     - Create the Tailwind CSS Config Package
-      - Inside the `config` folder, create a new folder named `tailwind-config`.
+      - Inside the `config` folder, create a new folder named `tailwind`.
-      - Inside `config/tailwind-config`, create a `package.json` file with the following content.
+      - Inside `config/tailwind`, create a `package.json` file with the following content.
         ```json
         {
-          "name": "@craftzcode/tailwind-config",
+          "name": "@craftzcode/tailwind",
           "version": "0.1.0",
           "private": true,
           "type": "module",